Need to talk? Call 1800 882 436.

 What causes cystic fibrosis?

-• a 1 in 4 chance that your baby will have CF
+• a 1 in 4 chance that their baby will have CF

-• a 1 in 4 chance that your baby won’t have CF
+• a 1 in 4 chance that their baby won't have CF

-• a 2 in 4 chance that your baby will carry the gene for CF
+• a 2 in 4 chance that their baby will carry the gene for CF

-If you’re an adult who has a family history of CF, you can have blood tests.
+If you're an adult who has a family history of CF, you can have genetic testing with blood tests.
 These will show if you carry the gene for CF.

-If you’re planning a pregnancy, your doctor can arrange for you to be screened for the CF gene.
+If you're planning a pregnancy, your doctor can arrange for you to be tested for the CF gene.

 How is cystic fibrosis diagnosed?

-CF is usually found in newborn babies through the heel prick test.
+CF is usually found in newborn babies through the Newborn Screening Program, also known as the heel prick test.

-This free test involves pricking the heel of your baby to get a tiny blood sample.
-It looks for a number of conditions, including CF.
+This free test involves pricking your baby's heel to get a tiny blood sample.
+It looks for a number of health conditions, including CF.

 If your baby has a positive heel prick test, they should then have a sweat test at about 6 weeks.
 This will show if they have CF.